willems04/openshop/readme.md

 4. PREVIOUS TATTOO WEBSITE VERSIONS
    Location: /tattoo website (other versions)/

-   Historical versions of the tattoo website showing my progression:
+   Older tattoo website versions that show my progression:

    • Version 1 (Initial Build):
-     First attempt at the tattoo website.
-More basic structure, still needs polishing and refinement.
-Good to see how far I've come!
+   My first attempt at the tattoo website.
+   The structure is more basic and still needs polish, but it's a great reminder of how far I've come.

    • Version 2 (Improved):
    A cleaner version with better coding practices and improved functionality.
+   I used AI tools sparingly to fix small issues and build on my original version.
-     Shows the evolution of my web development skills.
+   This version reflects the growth in both my web development skills and design style.

 # TECHNOLOGIES USED